gasampaiosouza/green_thumb/README.md

 **When you do it, you're going to see some plants that matches with your selection.**

 ![Recommendations view](https://imgur.com/xthGCsI.png)
-> second one is being hovered.
+> Second one is being hovered.

 ## Details